alphio/grunt-mswebdeploy-package/README.md

-# grunt-mswebdeploy
+# grunt-mswebdeploy-package

 > Create Microsoft(TM) Web Deploy Packages With Grunt on Any Platform

 ## Introduction
 grunt-mswebdeploy allows you to bundle you site file into a Microsoft(TM) compatible web deploy file that can be used to publish to IIS.
-It is useful for creating build for JavaScript \ HTML project that are built and publish with Visual Studio Online of TFS.
+It is useful for creating build for JavaScript \ HTML project that are built and publish with Visual Studio Online, Visual Studio Team Services, TFS or and system that supports Web Deploy.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`